jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 ## Linear Programming
 Many problems  take the form  of maximizing  or minimizing  an objective,  given limited resources  and competing  constraints.
 If we can specify  the objective  asa  linear  function  of  certain  variables,  and  if  we  can  specify  the  constraints  on resources as equalities or inequalities  on those variables,  then we have a __linear-programming problem__.

 In the general linear-programming problem, we wish to optimize a linear function subject to a set of linear inequalities.
-Given a set of real numbers `a_1, a_2, ..., a_n` and a set of variables `x_1, x_2, ..., x_n`,we define a linear function `f` on those variables by
+Given a set of real numbers `a_1, a_2, ..., a_n` and a set of variables `x_1, x_2, ..., x_n`, we define a linear function `f` on those variables by

 `f(x_1, x_2, ..., x_n) = a_1 * x_1 + a_2 + x_2 + ... + a_n * x_n`